pingcap/docs-cn/tikv-configuration-file.md

 ### `grpc-memory-pool-quota`

-+ Limit the memory size that can be used by gRPC
++ Limits the memory size that can be used by gRPC
 + Default: No limit
 + Limit the memory in case OOM is observed.
 Note that limit the usage can lead to potential stall